Ekhtiaj/testing2/README.md

 # testing2
 This is a testing Git repository. <br>
-Author - Md Ekhtiaj Hasan.
+Author - Md Ekhtiaj Hasan(NJUPT - student).